zondiMaqina/knight_travails/README.md

 This project is the most challenging one yet i have came across, at first i had no idea on where to start bacause i hade to use the Data Structures i have learnt such as BFS to solve the problem.

 > [!IMPORTANT]
-> Be sure to run `bundle install` in the .bundle directory to install all dependencies
+> Be sure to run `bundle install` in the .bundle directory to install all dependencies and then run `ruby main.rb` which is the root file

 ## Challanges